 Top Attractions and Landmarks in Denton, Texas

-Denton, Texas, has numerous attractions and sites that interest both locals and visitors.
+Denton, Texas, has numerous attractions and sites that interest locals and visitors.
 The historic Courthouse-on-the-Square Museum, located in the heart of Denton, is an architectural gem that pays homage to the city’s rich history.

 The colorful Denton Arts & Jazz Festival, located nearby, draws audiences with its exciting concerts and varied artistic exhibitions.
 Dan’s Silverleaf and Rubber Gloves Rehearsal Studios are popular destinations for music fans.